-For health reasons, in 1994, Niki moves to La Jolla, California, where she lives for next eight years.
+For health reasons, at the end of 1993, Niki moves to La Jolla, California, where she lives for next eight years.
 She establishes a studio for working with mirrors, glass, and stones, which she is increasingly using in her sculptures instead of paint.

 Jean Tinguely and Niki de Saint Phalle.
 Photo: © Unknown Niki de Saint Phalle sitting in front of Le Temple Idéal in Bonn, 1992.
 Photo: M. Rosenstiehl © J. Paul Getty Trust Niki de Saint Phalle working on Bepe’s Arizona Dream.
 Photo: © Laurent Condominas

 Niki and Swiss architect Mario Botta begin a major sculpture/architecture project, Noah’s Ark, in Jerusalem, which is inaugurated in 2000.